aws-samples/smartcycle-v1/README.md

 3. Sensor service
 4. Analytics application

-Finally, we provide demo videos you can play to test out your Smartcycle setup once complete.

 ## Prerequisites

 You can elect to implement the full Smartcycle implementation which mounts on a bicycle or choose a minimalistic implementation based on just one DeepLens device.
 We described the required hardware and software components for both implementation approaches below.